Family Caregiver – What does it take?

 4. Help Out with Daily Living

-As a family caregiver ask questions to determine what your loved one can do for themselves.
+It is important to realize, as a family caregiver ask questions to determine what your loved one can do for themselves.
 Ask about grooming, bathing, dressing, toileting and transferring.

 Grooming will consist of